xlmliquidity/xlmliquidity.github.io/index.md

 For more info, see Stellar.Org [Upgrade Guide](https://stellar.org/developers-blog/protocol-18-upgrade-guide)

-### XLM LIQUIDITY
+### xlmLIQUIDITY

-XLM LIQUIDITY is a liquidity provider on Stellar blockchain.
+xlmLIQUIDITY is a liquidity provider on Stellar blockchain.

 Add xlmLIQUIDITY trustline